The War on Candles

 That is not how I learned to hate them.

 The flame is fragile.
 Wind or breath can blow the flame out.
 They require being lit and carried gently to the table or lit at the table early in the night.
-They require replacement probably no more than plastic candles.
-The type of restaurants that use electric candles can, generally, afford to simply use real ones.
+They require replacement, probably no more than plastic candles.
+The type of restaurants that use electric candles can generally afford to use real ones.

 The plastic candle haunts me.
 I sometimes worry that my fear of them, my stupid hate, is like that of the famed German philosopher, Teddy Adorno, who feared that the logic of fascism could be found in the slam of a car door.
-Or I am more like a contemporary, like the French reactionary write, Renaud Camus, who wrote an entire book about how becoming a society of first names was a terrible crime against humanity.
-Shutting a car door, calling your boss by their first name instead of their last, if you were to believe these men you could see both the holocaust and mass migration in each.
-If you were to believe me, you would be able to see Trump, Biden, Obama, and Hegseth in the plastic candle.
+Or I am more like a contemporary, like the French reactionary writer, Renaud Camus, who wrote an entire book about how becoming a society of first names was a terrible crime against humanity.
+Shutting a car door, calling your boss by their first name instead of their last, if you were to believe these men, you could see both the holocaust and mass migration in each.
+If you were to believe me, you would be able to see a cheap shot in an office park in the plastic candle.
 You would be able to see our lazy world, our lazy times, our fear of the heat of a true flame, and the beauty of fire in glass.

 Secretary of Defense Pete Hegseth, to honor the ride of Paul Revere, turned on two plastic candles.
 He posted this image on X, the propaganda website run by Elon Musk, a noted Ketamine addict and the world’s worst polygamist.
 Hegseth turned on the plastic candles to honor the ride of Paul Revere, posting,

-Staring at the photo I thought, with the budget of the Pentagon, two beautiful hand-made lanterns and place within a set of candles made by an American crafter?
-Could you not hang these lanterns outside the Pentagon or at a famous Church and perhaps get a more beautiful picture of Pete lighting them?
+Staring at the photo, I thought that, with the Pentagon’s budget, two beautiful handmade lanterns could be made and placed inside them, a set of candles made by an American crafter.
+Could you not then hang these lanterns outside the Pentagon or at a famous Church and perhaps get a more beautiful picture of Pete lighting them?
 Maybe even ask the Department of Education to teach American children about the importance of that historical ride through the night?
 Maybe you could then use those lanterns every year and make a tradition of it, selecting an American candlemaker every year to honor with the task of making the candles, or use the same ones for fifty years, letting them become old and yellow with beauty, letting the lantern glass become stained with black smoke?

-With a real flame burning I always feel some semblance of tradition.
+With a real flame burning, I always feel some semblance of tradition.
 Even when the candle is named something absurd like Vanilla Cupcake, I feel that I am doing something solemn.
-There, you are performing a task that people have performed for ten thousand sacred years of history.
+There, you are performing a task that people have performed for 10,000 sacred years.
 You light the candle and think of birthdays and wakes and memorials, you think wow, fire in glass is actually beautiful.
 Even if the scent is Vanilla Cupcake.

 The plastic candle, like the slam of the car door, like the society of first names, leads us to a war on meaning.
 Meaning is not deep or hard.
 Meaning is easy and simple.
-Meaning is the 30 Rock episode where Liz lights her sleeve on fire to avoid expressing her feelings, that I watched and laughed at.
-Or Bible lessons of the virgin and the candles, of those who lasted the night and who had enough oil—enough faith—to keep their flame going.
-Meaning is going to the store at age twenty-three to purchase wax white candles for your friend’s party, searching for the right number, lighting them for ten seconds, and blowing them out in a stranger’s backyard with strings of fairy lights from Amazon swaying above you, taking the place of stars.
+Meaning is the 30 Rock episode where Liz lights her sleeve on fire to avoid expressing her feelings, which I watched and laughed at with my sister, who no longer speaks to me.
+Or Bible lessons at the Church I no longer go to, of the virgin and the candles, of those who lasted the night, who kept the faith, and now I wonder when I see a candle burn if I should have kept it too.
+Meaning is going to the store at age twenty-three to purchase cheap white candles for your friend’s party, searching through a stack for the right number, lighting them for ten seconds, and blowing them out in a stranger’s backyard with strings of fairy lights from Amazon swaying above you, taking the place of stars.
 But that didn’t matter, because at least the fire was real.

-The problem with the plastic candle is that the candle is there to set a mood that it cannot deliver; in fact, the plastic candle replaces a mood.
-I cannot trust the plastic candle, the plastic candle will never burn me, will never be remembered, will never become a tradition.
-The Halloween memories I cherish most are of turning off the lights in my house with my mom and dad and later boyfriend, to place a burning candle in a pumpkin.
-I did not want to see a jack o’ lantern, I wanted to see the flame flicker inside in the darkness, in the shape that we carved.
+I cannot trust the plastic candle; it will never burn me, will never be remembered, will never become a tradition.
+The Halloween memories I cherish most are of turning off the lights in my house with my mom and dad to place a burning candle in a pumpkin.
+The moments before the candle went in, when it was dark and quiet, and my young hand trembled with the flame, when my dad whispered “careful,” so tenderly, are themselves a candle burning in the shapes behind my heart.
+I did not want to see a jack-o’-lantern; I wanted to see the flame flicker inside the darkness, in the shape we carved together, and know that in the darkness there was my father’s strong and able hand, hovering, to catch mine.

 The plastic candle has no flickering.
-There are no mistakes, there is no reaction to the air, no chemical reaction, no fragility, no tending at all required—and no needing to be tender.
-The plastic candle does not make me tender; the plastic candle makes me an infant, the plastic candle lets me not be tender and not be careful.
+There are no mistakes, there is no reaction to the air, no chemical scent, no fragility, no tending at all required, and no need to be tender.
+The plastic candle does not make me tender; the plastic candle makes me an infant, letting me not be tender or careful.

-Have you ever been at a party, enjoying yourself and the music, and then by some small and stupid act, you fall out of the music?
+Have you ever been at a party, enjoying yourself and the music, and then, by some small and stupid act, you fall out of the music?
 You lose the vibe?
 You come crashing back to reality?
+You’re dancing one moment, and then the music stops - for half a second - and the trance doesn’t come back?
 Or at a bar, having a wonderful time, and then you suddenly find yourself confronted by the terrible fact that you are not funny, that you are not beautiful or handsome, that you are simply drunk, at a bar, with other drunk people, at a bar?
-That you are waiting on the bathroom and the music feels parallel to you?
-That maybe you are not honoring the ride of Paul Revere?
+That you are waiting on the bathroom, and the music feels parallel to you?
+Maybe you are not honoring the ride of Paul Revere?
 That you are alone, in an office high in the Pentagon, turning on a plastic candle for a photo few will see?
-That maybe you are not eating a wonderful meal, with bread made in-house kneaded with tough knuckles, but perhaps at a table, staring at a plastic candle, worried that fresh bread made in house was bought next door?
+That maybe you are not eating a wonderful meal, with bread made in-house, kneaded with tough knuckles, but perhaps at a table, staring at a plastic candle, worried that fresh bread made in-house was bought next door?

 That maybe you are writing about your hate for the candle, doubting yourself.
 If the candle is not real, how can my hate be?
 Isn’t the car door just a car door, isn’t the first name easier?